omarsaleh1/clipboard-landing-page-master/README.md

-# Frontend Mentor - Social proof section solution
+# Frontend Mentor - Clipboard Landing Page Master

 This is a solution to the [Clipboard Landing Page Master](https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.